HenryFMa/Gaia/README.md

 # Gaia
-Earth with a collective mind fusing from diverse individuals.
+Earth with a collective mind fusing from thriving individuals.
-*{See what if putting together Cesium, Matrix, WebRTC, ...}*